dib-lab/literate-resting/dockerize-test/literate-resting-test.rst

 .. docker::

-   # this command will end up in the Dockerfile used to build the docker
+   # this comment will end up in the Dockerfile used to build the docker
-   # containers.
+   # containers; you could also put commands here :)

 Adding commands to the Docker CMD script
 ----------------------------------------

+.. shell start

 The following commands (including the invisible ones; see the source) will be added to the Docker container's CMD script,